 Fennec foxes can be trained to use a litter box, but some foxes use them more often than others.
 Many have "accidents" even when a litter box is available.

-Scout Waking Up
+An Excited Scout Waking Up

-Fennec Foxes are not Domesticated Animals
+Fennec Foxes Are Not Domesticated Animals

 Although videos of pet fennec foxes playing are very cute, the foxes are not domesticated animals.
 Domestication of a wild animal takes many generations of selective breeding.
-At the moment, fennec fox breeders have to remove the kits from their parents at a very young age - usually before their eyes open - and hand rear them in order to socialize them to humans.
+At the moment, fennec fox breeders have to remove the kits from their parents at a very young age—usually before their eyes open—and hand rear them in order to socialize them to humans.

 A pet fox must get regular attention from humans.
 Daily exercise is also very important.
 The fox's high energy and urge to dig may be hard to deal with.
 Its bursts of energy also may overwhelm other family pets.
 Fennec foxes are considered to be "escape artists".
-Enclosures, harnesses and leashes need to be designed with care and their condition checked regularly.
+Enclosures, harnesses, and leashes need to be designed with care and their condition checked regularly.

 A Very Energetic Pet Fennec Fox